A podcast on survival

 Some independent journalists still operate in Russia, finding ways to get around wartime censorship and minimize the chances of ending up in jail.

-We look at the immense challenges facing independent journalism, which continues to cling on despite repression.
-We explore the emergence of what some have called a “new generation” of journalists, which includes Vera, a 21-year-old reporter from Belgorod, who covers the consequences of the war in Ukraine for her hometown despite the growing risks.
+We look at the immense challenges facing independent journalism, which continues to cling on despite repression, exploring the emergence of what some have called a “new generation” of journalists.

 Host